hiero-ledger/hiero-mirror-node/docs/database/README.md

 ## Current ERD Diagram

-The Entity Relationship Diagram is maintained as an IntelliJ UML file:
+The Entity Relationship Diagram is maintained as an IDEA UML file:

 - [Entity Relationship Diagram](erd.uml) - Complete database schema with relationships in IntelliJ UML format